sarahsupp/CV/CV.md

 2007    BS Biology (*magna cum laude*), minors in Chemistry and Spanish, Valparaiso University

 Research and Professional Experience
 -----------------------------------
 2014-present NSF Postdoctoral Fellow, Intersections of Math and Biology.
 Dynamic macroecology: Globally assessing body size diversity response in plant and animal communities.
-University of Maine and University of Vermont
+University of Maine, University of Vermont, and University of Wisconsin-Madison

 2013-2014 Postdoctoral Research Associate, Stony Brook University